These TRCN questions on Safeguarding are all from its sub-topics in the TRCN EXAM SYLLABUS.

 6. Which practice best supports prevention of bullying in a class?

-A. Agreeing to class rules that promote respect and kindness
+A. Agreeing to class rules that promote kindness

 B. Ignoring conflicts between learners